expo/expo/docs/pages/guides/authentication.md

 import PlatformsSection from '~/components/plugins/PlatformsSection';
 import InstallSection from '~/components/plugins/InstallSection';
 import TableOfContentSection from '~/components/plugins/TableOfContentSection';
-import { SocialGrid, SocialGridItem, CreateAppButton } from '~/components/plugins/AuthSessionElements';
+import { SocialGrid, SocialGridItem, CreateAppButton, AuthMethodTabSwitcher, AuthMethodTab } from '~/components/plugins/AuthSessionElements';
 import TerminalBlock from '~/components/plugins/TerminalBlock';
 import SnackInline from '~/components/plugins/SnackInline';
+import { Tabs, TabList, Tab, TabPanels, TabPanel } from "@reach/tabs";

 Expo can be used to login to many popular providers on iOS, Android, and web!
 Most of these guides utilize the pure JS [`AuthSession` API](/versions/latest/sdk/auth-session), refer to those docs for more information on the API.